tlswg/tls13-spec/draft-ietf-tls-tls13.md

   zero, which corresponds to the "null" compression method in prior versions of TLS.
-If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST generate a fatal "illegal_parameter" alert.
+If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST abort the handshake with an "illegal_parameter" alert.
 Note that TLS 1.3 servers might receive TLS 1.2 or prior ClientHellos which contain other compression methods and MUST follow the procedures for the appropriate prior version of TLS.